Delayed sleep phase disorder: Pharmacological

 Melatonin taken an hour or so before the usual bedtime may induce sleepiness.
 Taken this late, it does not, of itself, affect circadian rhythms, but a decrease in exposure to light in the evening is helpful in establishing an earlier pattern.
-In accordance with its phase response curve (PRC), a very small dose of melatonin can also, or instead, be taken some hours earlier as an aid to resetting the body clock; it must then be small enough not to induce excessive sleepiness.
+In accordance with its phase response curve (PRC), a very small dose of melatonin can also, or instead, be taken 6-8 hours before sleep onset as an aid to advancing the circadian phase; it must then be small enough not to induce excessive sleepiness.

 Side effects of melatonin may include sleep disturbance, nightmares, daytime sleepiness, and depression, though the current tendency to use lower doses has decreased such complaints.
 Large doses of melatonin can even be counterproductive: Lewy et al. provide support to "the idea that too much melatonin may spill over onto the wrong zone of the melatonin phase-response curve."
 The long-term effects of melatonin administration have not been examined.
 In some countries, the hormone is available only by prescription or not at all.
-In the United States and Canada, melatonin is on the shelf of most pharmacies and herbal stores.
+In the United States, Canada and Germany, melatonin is on the shelf of most pharmacies and herbal stores.

 The prescription medication ramelteon (Rozerem) is a melatonin analogue that selectively binds to the melatonin MT_{1} and MT_{2} receptors, which has led to the hypothesis that it may be effective in the treatment of DSPD.
 The effectiveness of ramelteon has been contested, with studies often finding mixed results.

 A review by the US Department of Health and Human Services found little difference between melatonin and placebo for most primary and secondary sleep disorders.
 The one exception, where melatonin is effective, is the "circadian abnormality" DSPD.
 Another systematic review found inconsistent evidence for the efficacy of melatonin in treating DSPD in adults, and noted that it was difficult to draw conclusions about its efficacy because many recent studies on the subject were uncontrolled.

 Modafinil (brand name Provigil) is a stimulant approved in the US for treatment of shift-work sleep disorder, which shares some characteristics with DSPD.
 A number of clinicians prescribe it for DSPD patients, as it may improve a sleep-deprived patient's ability to function adequately during socially desirable hours.
 It is generally not recommended to take modafinil after noon; modafinil is a relatively long-acting drug with a half-life of 15 hours, and taking it during the later part of the day can make it harder to fall asleep at bedtime.

 Vitamin B_{12} was, in the 1990s, suggested as a remedy for DSPD, and is still recommended by some sources.
 Several case reports were published.
 However, a review for the American Academy of Sleep Medicine in 2007 concluded that no benefit was seen from this treatment.